peterpeterparker/daviddalbusco.com/src/blog/firebase-cloud-functions-git-commands-github-graphql-api.md

 })();
 ```

-Even though temporary folder are probably going to be empty, it is probably a safe bet to try to delete the working directory first.
+Even though temporary folder are probably going to be empty, it is probably a safe bet to try to delete the working subdirectory first.
 That’s why I call the `deleteDir` in the above function.

 ```javascript
 import * as rimraf from 'rimraf';